ThemeZee/gridbox/readme.txt

 == Changelog ==

+= 1.0.7 =
+* fixed duplicated read more button in Magazine Post widgets

 = 1.0.6 =
 * changed implementation of read more link
 * fixed layout bug in search template